APUtils/ObjectMapperAdditions/README.md

 #### Realm Features

 This part of ObjectMapperAdditions solves issues that prevent simply using ObjectMapper and Realm in one model.
-There is already [ObjectMapper-Realm](https://github.com/Jakenberg/ObjectMapper-Realm) framework which allows to transform arrays of custom type to realm lists, but it can't transform simple type arrays.
+There is already [ObjectMapper-Realm](https://github.com/Jakenberg/ObjectMapper-Realm) framework which allows to transform arrays of custom type to realm lists, but it can't transform simple type arrays nor optional values.

 ``` swift
 import Foundation